 Yes, compared to what we were used to, this is more like living in a tent.
 However, our neighbors don’t have running water, interior doors, indoor bathrooms, floors in many cases, power, or glass in their windows.
 Our nearest neighbors live more like us, but you don’t have to travel even two miles to find people living in mud huts, so compared to them we hardly live in a tent, it’s more like we live in a palace.
-We don’t compare our life here to our life back in the states, we compare it to those with whom we live and feel a little guilty about all the luxuries we have that they don’t.
+We don’t compare our life here to our life back in the states, we compare it to those with whom we live and therefore feel a little guilty about all the luxuries we have that they don’t.
 Anyone who grew up on a farm in the United States in the last fifty or sixty years would find our life very similar.
 We don’t think of ourselves as sacrificing at all, we know we are blessed.
-Especially blessed since others paid for our well, the buildings in the mission compound, the generator, and the solar panels that provide security lighting at night.
+Especially blessed since others paid for our well, our hook-up to city water, the buildings in the mission compound, the generator, and the solar panels that provide security lighting at night.
 Others gave of themselves to plant grass, make paths, put rocks in the driveway and helped to hoist the water tanks into place.
 Not only are we blessed by what we have—we are blessed because of how we got it.
 We understand about living by and from the hand of God.
 It changes everything.
 Yes, we have to shop every day, and yes, we have to clean the rice and beans we buy in the same way the Jesus’s mother had to clean them by throwing them into the air out of a basket and letting the wind blow the chaff away.
 Compared to most of the homes you are used to, we are camping out.
 Compared to the people with whom we live, we are living in luxury and are grateful, very very grateful, indeed.
 Thanks be to God and to all those who have helped and are helping us maintain our mission here.
 We can do nothing on our own, we need the prayers and support of those back home and the grace of God to carry on day after day.
 Thankfully, we have that support and that grace.